igrishaev/blog/_posts/2024-07-18-clojure-with-retry.md

 for sure.
 But he was calling the wrong API handler in fact.

 Another developer put two nested `with-macro` forms.
-They belonged to different functions and this could not be visible at once.
+They belonged to different functions and thus could not be visible at once.
 I’m reproducing a simplified
 version:

 ~~~clojure